Eliminating Private Mortgage Insurance

 Verify the numbers

-At the point you think you've achieved at least 20 percent equity in your home, you can start the process of getting PMI out of your budget.
-You will first let your lending institution know that you are requesting to cancel PMI.
-Lending institutions require documentation verifying your eligibility at this point.
-Usually lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for canceling PMI.
+When you determine you have achieved at least 20 percent equity in your home, you can start the process of getting PMI out of your budget.
+You will need to notify your mortgage lender that you wish to cancel PMI.
+The lending institution will request proof that your equity is high enough.
+Usually lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for PMI cancellation.

 Got a Question?